Nouscom/NOUS209LS-CRC-UC/README.md

 > **Note:** The final figures in the manuscript have been **further refined using graphic design software**.
 The scripts here generate the base plots prior to aesthetic adjustments.

-- All scripts are organized by figure number and functionality.
+- All scripts are organized by figure number.
 - Data inputs required to run the scripts are **available upon request**.

 ## Requirements